 Usually in business we have two playing fields where we want to succeed.
 From the business core e.g. refresh the current product line or improving margins on best-sellers.
 Build from the core for near term performance – playing not to lose.
 We have stability at stake and we are limiting failure.
 Human-centered design is usually a keyword here but what about the future of us?
 New ventures are needed that are build beyond the core for future performance – playing to win.
 As we enter new audiences where we have no presence we are on the offense.
 Our success hinges on breakthrough innovation and this is where venture design comes useful.
 To start with your planning I recommend an Ansoff Matrix tool that provides a framework for devise strategies for future growth.

 Now you should have a clearer picture if you are playing to lose or playing to win.
 Should you go after more human-centered design or venture design.
 If your research shows that you are in the area of playing to win a couple of key success factors should be taken into consideration for guidance and optimization.

 4. Focus – Design the impact, not the product

 What business needs now is design.
 What design needs now is making it about business – BETH COMSTOCK, VICE CHAIR, GE

 Venture Design approach

-As there are many custom approach to venture design and they may vary and depend on the situation of the business you should not look this as the only one.
-I still want to share it with you to get started and please be in touch with our team (or myself) to succeed in venture design.
+I wanted to share this approach with you to get you started, but as there are many custom approaches to venture design and they may vary and depend on the situation of the business, you should not see this as the only one.
+Don’t be afraid to get in touch with our team (or myself) to learn more and succeed in venture design.
 Have fun!